Propaganda and psychological warfare in the Gaza Wars: 2008-09 war

+2023-25 war

 In August 2025, Xaviaer DuRousseau, Brooke Goldstein and other American and Israeli social media influencers went on a paid trip to Gaza by Israel's diaspora affairs ministry to film and share content from GHF distribution sites.
 Israel repeatedly claimed that there is no famine in Gaza and accused Hamas of stealing humanitarian aid in order to justify the blockade of humanitarian aid to Gaza.
 DuRousseau stated on Twitter, "There is enough food at this aid base to feed every person in Gaza for at least a week, but the UN, Hamas, etc refuse to distribute the food efficiently.
 Instead, it sits here to spoil and be stolen.
 How’s that Israel’s fault?".

 Israel's +972 Magazine reported that the Israeli army created a special unit known as the "legitimization cell" to link Palestinian journalists to Hamas in order to justify their killings.

 Israel was accused of spreading atrocity propaganda to justify its invasion of the Gaza Strip.
 The alleged propaganda included claims of systematic rape (such as a New York Times piece titled Screams Without Words) and of babies being beheaded and burned.

 In September 2025, the Quincy Institute for Responsible Statecraft published an article about how Israel is paying American social media influencers around $7,000 per post to promote pro-Israel content on platforms like TikTok and Instagram.
 Documents filed under the Foreign Agents Registration Act also revealed that Bridge Growth Partners, a Washington D.C.–based firm working for the Ministry of Foreign Affairs, received $900,000 for an "Influencer Campaign" running from June to November 2025.
 The campaign involves 14 to 18 influencers expected to produce 75 to 90 posts, averaging between $6,100 and $7,300 per post after accounting for production and administrative costs.